DE-archive/query_strategy/README.md

 => #<ActiveRecord::Relation  [#<Post id: nil, title: "New Post", created_at: created_at: "2017-01-21 10:13:13">, <Post id: nil, title: "Ruby Cool", created_at: created_at: "2017-01-21 10:16:16" >]>
 ```

-As far as you can see, select method’s returning `ActiveRecord` collection of instances, in our case Posts.
+As far as you can see, `:select` method’s returning `ActiveRecord` collection of instances, in our case Posts.

 Ok, now when you know how we can load particular fields from db, let’s look on the `:pluck` method.
 Use `:pluck` as a shortcut to select one or more attributes without loading a bunch of records just to grab the attributes you want.